mhowlett/datavstime-examples/README.md

-Example implementations of the datavstime proxy HTTP API.
+datavstime proxy HTTP API example implementations.

-Currently just one written in go
+Currently just one written in go (working but not quite finished).

+more soon.